landonb629/CKAD-labs/notes/appEnv-config-and-security.md

 # CKAD area - Application Environment, Configuration, and Security

-## Discover and use resources that extend k8s

 ## Understand authentication, authorization and admission control
 - authorization: what actions is the identity permitted to perform?
 - authentication: who is this identity? are they allowed to access this resource?